iambitttu/Proactive-Fraud-Detection/README.md

 - Engage external experts or consultants to perform independent assessments.
 - Identify areas for improvement and implement necessary changes based on review findings.

-By following this , the financial company can execute a comprehensive process for proactive fraud detection, develop an effective model, interpret the results, and implement preventive measures to safeguard against fraudulent activities.
+By following this, the financial company can execute a comprehensive process for proactive fraud detection, develop an effective model, interpret the results, and implement preventive measures to safeguard against fraudulent activities.